Mumble-SRL/MBurger-Android/mburger/src/main/java/mumble/mburger/sdk/MBPay/Readme.md

 ### Before you start

 The pay api, uses Stripe to process payments and subscriptions, so, before you start, you should create a Stripe account from [here](https://dashboard.stripe.com/login).
-Then you should provide the Nooko dashboard with the secret key you will find inside the "Developers -> API Keys" section if your Stripe dashboard.
+Then you should provide the MBurger dashboard with the secret key you will find inside the "Developers -> API Keys" section if your Stripe dashboard.

 ![Stripe™ Api Keys](https://raw.githubusercontent.com/Mumble-SRL/MBurger/develop/Images/stripe_dashboard_keys.JPG?token=ATfTHckVNUbXF1p62fx4FUrbjbarAfUBks5bml8hwA%3D%3D)